-Following assessment, the Office for the Arts makes recommendations to the Minister for Communications, Cyber Safety and the Arts (the Minister) - or their delegate - who makes the final decision about which grants to approve.
+Following assessment, the Office for the Arts makes recommendations to the Minister for Communications, Urban Infrastructure, Cities and the Arts (the Minister) - or their delegate - who makes the final decision about which grants to approve.
 The Minister's decision takes into account the recommendations of the assessors and the availability of grant funds.

-The Minister's decision is final in all matters, including:
+The Minister's - or their delegate's - decision is final in all matters, including:

-- the approval of the grant - the amount of funding to be awarded.
+- the approval of the grant - the amount of funding to be awarded

-The Minister must not approve funding if it is reasonably considered there is insufficient program funding available across financial years for the program, or if the application does not represent value for money.
+The Minister - or their delegate's - must not approve funding if it is reasonably considered there is insufficient program funding available across financial years for the program, or if the application does not represent value for money.